TodePond/DreamBerd/README.md

 ## DB3X

-You can embed DB3X in nDreamBerd.
-It's just nDreamBerd, and it's also just HTML.
+You can embed DB3X in DreamBerd - e/acc.
+It's just DreamBerd - e/acc, and it's also just HTML.

 ```java
 funct App() => {